nasa/SMCPy/README.md

 estimated, and provides data to be used for calibration.
 SMC sampling can then be conducted with ease through instantiation of the SMC class and a call to the sample() method.
-The output of this process is an approximation of the parameter posterior probability distribution conditioned on the data provided.
+The output of this process is an approximation of the parameter posterior probability distribution conditional on the data provided.

 This software was funded by and developed under the High Performance Computing Incubator (HPCI) at NASA Langley Research Center.